kumoru/kumoru-docs.github.io/index.md

 Kumoru allows users to run multiple applications on the same set of resources.
 Ideally users should plan their architecture around either a Service Oriented Architexture or a Microservices model.
 Both are accetable inside Kumoru.

 All publicly exposed applications are load balanced automatically.
-Connecting applications can be done by referncing their addresses.
+Connecting applications can be done by referencing their addresses.

 ### Cloud First